MasrourTawfik/GIA-LLM/Documentation/scripts/GPT4.rst

 .. _data_generation:

-In this section, we will explore the process of generating synthetic data using GPT-4 to fine-tune our LLMs (llama2, Zephyr, Falcon, Mistral) for industrial applications, particularly in the Six Sigma and 5M domain.
+In this section, we will explore the process of generating synthetic data using GPT-4 to fine-tune our LLMs (llama2, Zephyr, Falcon, Mistral) for industrial applications. particularly in the Six Sigma and 5M domain.

 Synthetic Data Generation Process
 -------------------------------------